 Because Balkan raised the inside house drain the point at which it exited the basement could be changed from where it was previously.
 By changing the point the sewer line exited the house, damaging a brick paver walkway was completely avoided.
 The new line was run under a grass front yard area.
 This saved the client money and aggravation.
 As part of the new installation a new double vent house trap was installed, along with an additional clean-out.

-As is required by code Balkan Plumbing secured both DOT and DEP permits.
+As is required by code Balkan Sewer And Water Main secured both DOT and DEP permits.
 Required DEP inspections were arranged, and all work was carefully witnessed by an experienced DEP Field Inspector.
 The sewer installation was signed off and a certificate of inspection was received.

 Proper bedding for house sewer pipe and backfill